Number of users

 (Examination payments and Document Storage)

-Imperial Society of Teachers of Dancing embraces
+Imperial Society of Teachers of Dancing embraces a true-cloud solution.

 Keith Stephenson, Director of Finance and Operations at ISTD, discusses the journey from their previous systems to iplicit.

 Tell me about Imperial Society of Teachers of Dancing

 The Imperial Society of Teachers of Dancing is one of the world’s leading dance examination boards with the widest range of dance genres available.
 We are a registered educational charity, supporting and training our members through a wide variety of courses, teaching syllabi and techniques.